 Additionally, data suggests that there is a direct correlation between project success rates and effective change management.
-Projects with excellent change management are six times more likely to meet objectives than those with poor change management (see below), and they are more likely to be completed on time and on budget as well.
+Projects with excellent change management are seven times more likely to meet objectives than those with poor change management (see below), and they are more likely to be completed on time and on budget as well.
 As an organization that values our employees and considers them one of our most important assets, it is paramount that we embed an employee focus in our change efforts.

 Our ability as an organization to realize benefits and create value through change depends on our internal change management capabilities.